Disjoint Stable Matchings in Linear Time: Finding Disjoint Stable Matchings

+In this section we describe and analyze our algorithm for finding a largest collection of disjoint stable matchings in a given instance of \SM.

-Given a stable marriage instance, two matchings \(M_1\) and \(M_2\) are said to be disjoint stable matchings if both \(M_1\) and \(M_2\) are stable and they do not share a common edge.
+Given a stable marriage instance, two matchings \(M_1\) and \(M_2\) are said to be {\em disjoint stable matchings} if both \(M_1\) and \(M_2\) are stable and they do not share a common edge.
+Throughout this section, we denote the man-optimal and woman-optimal stable matchings by $M_o$ and $M_z$ respectively.
 First, we would like to know if there exists a stable marriage instance which has at least two disjoint stable matchings.
 The following example of a stable marriage instance shows the existence of disjoint stable matchings.

 It can be easily verified that the above marriage instance has three (and only three) disjoint matchings as given below.